joh-ann/rock-paper-scissors/README.md

 - Using my resources for custom token images!
 (Thanks Carman!)

 ## Challenges:
-- Building the project from scratch, considering the Data Model and Logic.
+- Building the project from scratch
+- Planning out the Data Model and Logic.
 - Refactoring the code to make it more DRY.
 - Displaying the tokens in order based on player choice.
+- Finding a way to stop user from spam clicking tokens.